 Amendments are changes made to the research after a favorable opinion from the accredited METC.
 All amendments will be notified to the METC that gave a favorable opinion.
-All substantial amendments will be notified to the METC and to the competent authority.
-Non-substantial amendments will not be notified to the accredited METC and the competent authority, but will be recorded and filed by the sponsor.

 12.4 Annual progress report

 The sponsor/investigator will submit a summary of the progress of the trial to the accredited METC once a year.
 Information will be provided on the date of inclusion of the first subject, the number of subjects included and the number of subjects that have completed the trial, serious adverse events/reactions, other problems, and amendments.